 All property owners pay the education property tax (with some exceptions, such as non-profit organizations and seniors' lodge facilities).
 People who rent or lease property may also contribute indirectly through their monthly rent or lease payments.
 As the education system benefits everyone, people without children in school also pay the education property tax.

 For more details, read the Education Property Tax: Facts and Information brochure.

 Every year the province calculates, based on assessment value, the amount each municipality must contribute towards the public education system.

 Your share of the education property tax payment is based on the assessment value of your property and the local education property tax rate.

 The assessed value of your property and the local education property tax rate is used to calculate your share of the education property tax payment.

 A decrease in the local education property tax rate can help lessen the impact of assessment value increases on your individual tax bill.

 Municipal Affairs establishes the provincial mill rate used to determine each municipality's share of the provincial education tax.

-In 2018, municipalities will be billed at a rate of $2.56 per $1,000 of their total residential equalized assessment value.
-Municipalities will also be billed at a rate of $3.76 per $1,000 of total non-residential equalized assessment.
+In 2019, municipalities will be billed at a rate of $2.56 per $1,000 of their total residential/farmland equalized assessment value.

 How it is collected and distributed